 The Macclesfield Team Ministry has a vacancy for a Team Rector.
-We are looking for someone who will develop and work alongside us during the next stages of our Christian journeys.
+We are looking for a man or woman who will develop and work alongside us during the next stages of our Christian journeys.
 We hope that it will also provide an opportunity for the person chosen to grow and develop with us.